-Our day trip to the Isle of Islay from Ballycastle will operate on similar dates to scheduled ferry service and details for 2017 will be available soon.
+Our day trip to the Isle of Islay from Ballycastle operates on similar dates to scheduled ferry service.

 The trip departs Ballycastle in the morning, arriving at Port Ellen where we will transport you to Ardbeg Distillery for a guided tour and lunch before returning to Ballycastle.